-Students wanting to Study Mathematical study Mathematical Methods at year 11 must attain endorsement from endorsement from their Mathematis their Mathematis their Subject selection day.
+Students wanting to Study Mathematical study Mathematical Methods at year 11 must attain endorsement from endorsement from their Mathematis their Mathematis subject selection gay.

-Students wishing to study Mathematical Methods without an endorsement will be required to make up additional work and demonstrate a level of achievement as specified by the head of faculty prior to the beginning of the VCE year,
+Students wishing to study Mathematical Methods without an endorsement will be required to make up additional work and demonstrate a level of achievement as specified by the head of faculty prior to the beginning of the VCE year.